HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### from Datawrapper

-1. After you create a [Datawrapper chart in Chapter 7](chart-datawrapper.html) or [map in Chapter 8](map.html) or [interactive table in Chapter 9](table.html), proceed to the final screen and click the *Publish* button, as shown in Figure
+1. After you create a [Datawrapper chart as you did in Chapter 7](chart-datawrapper.html) or [map as you did in Chapter 8](map.html) or [interactive table as you did Chapter 9](table.html), proceed to the final screen and click the *Publish* button, as shown in Figure
     <a href="#fig:datawrapper-publish">10.7</a>.
 This publishes the
     interactive version of your chart or map online.
 Further down on the same screen you can also export a static image, if desired.